Is It Worth It To Stay At A Disney World Resort? Or Is Off-Site For Disney World Better?

 So Is It Worth It To Stay At A Disney World Resort?

-For those will a limited budget hoping to visit the parks, but save money, an off-site Disney World stay can be a great choice.
-Staying off-site for Disney World can also provide flexibility in visiting other places like Universal Orlando or Gatorland.
-I expected to feel disappointed in our off-site Disney World vacation, but the extra space, saved money, and comfort of staying in a home was a surprising treat.
+Although I expected to feel disappointed in our off-site Disney World vacation, the extra space, saved money, and comfort of staying in a home was a surprising treat.

 Pin it for later: